Seagate/cortx/doc/ContributingToCortxHA.md

   > git commit --amend --author="Author Name < email@address.com >"

 - Push your changes to GitHub

-  * Before pushing, TAKE A PAUSE.
+  Before pushing, TAKE A PAUSE.
 Have you [rebased your branch](#How-to-rebase)?
 If not then doing right now to avoid merge conflicts on github.

   > $ git push origin 'your-local-branch-name'

-  * Note: Sometimes, It fails to push local branch changes to origin after rebase.
+  Note: Sometimes, It fails to push local branch changes to origin after rebase.
 Use --force option to push it forcefully.

-  > $ git push origin 'your-local-branch-name'

   > $ git push --force origin 'your-local-branch-name'